-As Nick prepared breakfast, Mary showered.
-He hoped the smell of bacon, hash browns, and fresh coffee filled her nostrils.
+As Jack prepared breakfast, Mary showered.
+He hoped the smell of bacon, hash browns, and fresh coffee gave her hope and comfort.

 “This is quite possibly the best breakfast I’ve had in over five years,” Mary said.

-“I agree,” Nick said.
+“I agree,” Jack said.
 “And I’m not only talking about the food.”

 After the coffee pot was empty, Mary knew the time had come to go.
-As they awkwardly stood at the door, everything was put into perspective the moment Nick handed Mary her due payment.
+As they awkwardly stood at the door, everything was put into perspective the moment Jack handed Mary her payment.